SvenBroeckling/phasesix-rulebook/published/wounds_en.md

 A character can have different conditions.
 These have different effects on the character's actions, but also effects over time.
 The conditions are noted on the character sheet with a counter.

+Some conditions have saving throws that can be used to remove them.
+These throws are indicated in the description of the condition.
+All restrictions and difficulties caused by conditions do not apply to these saving throws.

 #### Dying

 This condition is caused when the character's wounds exceed the maximum wounds, so the hearts decrease to 0.
 At that moment, the value of this condition is set to 1.